 Even greater control over the output is possible simply by adjusting the angle of the reflector or the distance from the subject.
 There is also the option to attach diffusers or grids to further influence the light output.
 These vary, offering anything from a slightly diffused but focused light to that of a totally diffused softbox.

 The symmetry of the parabolic shape means the energy from the light is reflected very specifically.
 The light from the point of focus comes out parallel to the axis of symmetry and is therefore a very efficient way of reflecting light.
 Because it is so efficient, the para allows for light to be cast over great distances.
 This makes them well suited to working on location, as you'll be able to see in our Fashionscape course and our ‘Seascape fashion photography' class.

 I mentioned earlier that parabolic lighting is a popular choice for beauty and fashion work, but if that isn’t your area of interest I’m sure you’ve been asking how they fare for other types of photography.

 The first option is to hire.
 I know many great photographers who don’t own their equipment — they simply rent what they need for a particular job.
 For example, you can rent even the big para 222 for a day for around £70.
-This will allow you to test the equipment before fully committing to it.
-That way, if you find it isn’t quite suited to your needs or you could do with a different size para, for example, you’ve simply learnt a lesson without completely emptying your wallet.
+This will allow you to test the equipment before fully committing to it or just rent when you need one.
+But be careful, I rented and tested a 222 in a studio with a model for half a day and then decided I had to buy one!